defnethecoder/DSA210-PROJECT/README.md

 The quarterly nature of the WUI data and the irregular timing of elections require data aggregation, which may affect short-term effects.
 There is also potential endogeneity: political shifts toward the right could themselves increase perceived uncertainty.
-Finally, defining “right-wing” parties consistently across countries is challenging due to ideological variation.
+Defining “right-wing” parties consistently across countries is challenging due to ideological variation.
+2025 data are unavailable and in WUI Europe data, it is the most "uncertain" year to analyze.